 Our Zoning and Land Use Litigation Group handles virtually every type of zoning/land use dispute, including:

-- Comprehensive plan challenges
+- Section 163.3215 Comprehensive Plan consistency challenges

-- Claims under Florida's Bert Harris Act
+- Florida’s Bert Harris Act Claims

 Litigation involving zoning and land use issues does not begin at the courthouse; it begins at the administrative level.
 If an applicant (or objector) waits to prepare its case until the project is ruled upon by the local governing body, in certain circumstances that party may have waited too long.